canonical/sdkcraft/docs/tutorial/index.rst

       The SDK is also refreshed as a part of the workshop, so any breaking changes in its save-restore logic will cause an error.

 #.
-Make all hooks executable so :program:`Workshop` can run them:
+Make all hooks executable so that :program:`Workshop` can run them:

    .. code-block:: console